gcocatre/caudec/HELP.md

 -------------------------------------------------------------------------------

-ReplayGain options (mutually exclusive from all other actions):
+ReplayGain parameters (mutually exclusive from all other actions):

   -g        generate ReplayGain metadata

-  -G ARG    MP3: compute and apply gain of type ARG (album or track)
-            (no tags, works everywhere)
-  -G ARG    MP3: apply ReplayGain (album or track) if found in source file
+  -G ARG    MP3: apply ReplayGain ('album' or 'track') using MP3's gain header.
-            metadata, after decoding and BEFORE encoding (irreversible).
-            Note: it is possible to specify a preamp value with an additional -G parameter, for instance '-G album -G -3' or '-G track -G +2'.
-            Only use positive preamp values if you know what you're doing.

-  -G ARG    MP3: apply peak normalization (albumpeak or trackpeak); this makes
-            the tracks as loud as possible without clipping; requires ReplayGain metadata to be available in the source files.
-            Note: it is possible to specify an arbitrary peak reference lower than 0dBFS with an additional -G parameter: '-G albumpeak -G -4'.

-  -G GAIN   MP3: apply arbitrary GAIN (signed number from -99.99 to +99.99)
+            It is the standard way for MP3 and is reversible.

 -------------------------------------------------------------------------------